 - Liberal Plan

-You can see all the USDA data here
+Read the USDA budgeting and spend data here

 For all my calculations I have used the Thrifty Plan because I’m all about spending less money, no guessing why, I am a frugal living blogger after all!
 And I’m here to help you save money so the thrifty plan will help you do this the most.